 I would like to start out with the integral properties statistics on a relatively large number of galaxies.
-An excellent reference which I include in these notes to cover this subject is M. S. Roberts, 1974, Interstellar Hydrogen in Galaxies, Science 183, 371.
+An excellent reference which I include in these notes to cover this subject is M. S. Roberts.
+1974, Interstellar Hydrogen in Galaxies, Science 183, 371.

 Then I would like to discuss one galaxy in detail: M 81, on the basis of Westerbork observations.
 This part is represented in these notes by a paper given at the CNRS symposium Dynamics of Spiral Galaxies (Paris 1974).
 Most of the figures of that paper are slightly outdated at present.
 This, however, does not affect the argument.
-Figs. 8a and 8b have been added.
+Figs. 8^a and 8^b have been added.
 They contain M/L, B-V, and relative HI surface density as functions of radius.
+A more proper publication of these data can be found in A & A 45, 25 and 43 (1975).